nhsd-a2si/docs-dos-api/index.md

 ## Introduction ##

 The Directory of Service (DoS) contains information a wide range of health and care services across England.
-It is a core part of the Urgent & Emergency Care system workflow, and is responsible for directing patients to appropriate services 24x7x365.
+It is a core part of the Urgent & Emergency Care system workflow, and is responsible for directing patients to appropriate services 24 x 7 x 365.

 This site provides some information on the APIs available for the DoS, and technical details on how to use them.